mossicrue/kup/README.md

 Make Openshift 4.x cluster backup easy as drink a Kup of a coffee

 ## How it works?
-Kup takes the backup of an Openshift cluster by archiving both ETCD backup and static pod backup.
+Kup takes the backup of an Openshift cluster by archiving both ETCD and static pod backup.

 The Kup backup process can be simplified in this step: